Skip to content

 volume (np.ndarray): The input image or volume.

-**kwargs (Any): Additional keyword arguments for the maximum filter.
+**kwargs (Any): Additional keyword arguments passed to the underlying filter function (e.g., `mode`, `cval`).

 Returns: